aplteam/Cider/README.md

 1. Injects a namespace `CiderConfig` into the project space and...
    * populates it with the contents of the configuration file as APL arrays
    * adds a variable `HOME` that remembers the path the project was loaded from
+1. Injects a namespace `TatinVars` in case the project would end up as a package
 1. Checks whether the project's config file does carry a non-empty value for `init`.
 If that's the case it must be a function that is then called by Cider, typically for initializing the project
 1. If the project is managed by Git and the user command `]APLGit` is around and the git bash is installed then Cider executes the `git status` command on the project folder and puts the result on view